siderolabs/talos/README.md

 - Twitter: [@SideroLabs](https://twitter.com/SideroLabs)
 - Email: [info@SideroLabs.com](mailto:info@SideroLabs.com)

-If you're interested in this project and would like to help in engineering efforts, or have general usage questions, we are happy to have you!
+If you're interested in this project and would like to help in engineering efforts or have general usage questions, we are happy to have you!
 We hold a weekly meeting that all audiences are welcome to attend.

 We would appreciate your feedback so that we can make Talos even better!